kholmgre/VRIOT/playground/tictactoe/readme.md

 Place the key.pem and cert.pem in the root folder.

 To be able to run a game on your local computer you can issue the following commands:

 ```
-npm run runtTicContentserver
+npm run runTicContentserver
 npm run runTicServer
 ```

 When both servers are running, open up chrome and type: https://localhost:8080/

 Hold a printout of a hiro image (a hiro image is located in /playground/tictactoe/HIRO.jpg)